June 1962 Alcatraz escape: Aftermath

-Today, a multitude of athletes swim the same Alcatraz-to-Fort Point route as part of two annual triathlon events.
+Today, athletes swim the same Alcatraz-to-Fort Point route as part of two annual triathlon events.

 Because Alcatraz cost more to operate than other prisons (nearly $10 per prisoner per day, as opposed to $3 per prisoner per day at Atlanta), and because 50 years of salt water saturation had severely eroded the buildings, Attorney General Robert F. Kennedy ordered the facility to be closed on March 21, 1963.

-The FBI closed its file on December 31, 1979, after a 17-year investigation.
-Their official finding was that the prisoners most likely drowned in the cold waters of the bay while attempting to reach Angel Island.
-They cited the remnants found of the raft, as well as the personal effects of the men, as evidence that the raft broke up and sank at some point and the three convicts succumbed to hypothermia, with their bodies swept out to sea by the rapid currents of the San Francisco Bay.
+The FBI closed its file on the escape on December 31, 1979, after a 17-year investigation.
+Their official finding was that Morris and the Anglins most likely drowned in the cold waters of the bay while attempting to reach Angel Island.
+They cited the remnants found in the bay, as well as the personal effects of the men, as evidence that the raft broke up and sank after departing Alcatraz and the three convicts succumbed to hypothermia, and their bodies were swept out to sea by the rapid currents of the Bay.

-The FBI did hand their evidence over to the U.S. Marshals Service, whose investigation remains open.
+The FBI handed their evidence over to the United States Marshals Service, whose investigation remains open.
 As Deputy U.S. Marshal Michael Dyke told NPR, "There's an active warrant, and the Marshals Service doesn't give up looking for people."
 In 2009, Dyke said that he was still receiving leads on a regular basis.
-The warrant will expire in 2030, when all of the missing men would be at least 100 years old.
+The warrant will expire between September 1, 2026 and May 11, 2031, when the missing men would have reached the age of 100.